aiidateam/aiida-core/docs/source/import_export/main.rst

 Then in the *all_fields_info*, the properties of each entity are mentioned.
 It is also mentioned the correlations with other entities.
-For example, the entity *aiida.backends.djsite.db.models.DbNode* is related to a computer and a user.
+For example, the entity *Node* is related to a computer and a user.
 The corresponding entity names appear nested next to the properties to show this correlation.

 .. _data-json: